 - Direct someone to retrieve the AED.

 - Perform CPR, if needed.

-- Apply the AED as soon as cardiac arrest has been confirmed and the AED arrives on the scene.
+- Apply the AED as soon as a cardiac arrest has been confirmed and the AED arrives on the scene.

 As mentioned previously, AED programs require attention to detail.
 This includes the quality of the system that is organized, rescuers trained, and ongoing maintenance of all elements.
 This is especially true for the AED.
-AEDs must be checked regularly according to manufacturer’s recommendations.
+AEDs must be checked regularly according to the manufacturer’s recommendations.
 Fortunately, AED checks are simple and all AEDs have a self-test that can determine the readiness of the device.

 The battery life of AEDs is approximately 5 years (if not used).
 The disposables must also be checked regularly.
 AED pads have an expiration date that must be monitored.
 Drills should be conducted on a regular basis to assure that the system is working properly and that rescuers retain key lifesaving skills.
-There are many methods for refreshing skills including video review, computer interactive, and peer practice.
+There are many methods for refreshing skills including video review, computer interactives, and peer practice.
 Again, there is no set interval.
-However, most AED programs use 3 to 6 month reviews.
+However, most AED programs use 3 to 6-month reviews.

 Good luck in the development of your AED program and be thankful for acquiring the most important skill an individual can possess — the ability to save a human life.
 Take a moment to review the summary of the steps above needed to develop an “AED in the School” program.